terraref/traitvis-webapp/README.md

 source('cache-refresh.R')
 ```

-Once the cache-refresh script has been run, open up the `app.R` script.
-Start up the application using the following R command:
+Once the cache-refresh script has been run, a `cache` folder containing a `cache.RData` file should be created.

+Next, start up the application running the following command in the R console:

 ```sh
 shiny::runAPP()